GeorgeNAL/NALathletics-blog/_posts/2023-04-26-track-field-learn-nil-deals.md

 image: "/assets/img/ncaa-womens-basketball.jpg"
 slug: track-field-learn-nil-deals-logos/
 ---
-<h6>Name, Image and Likeness deals are approaching $1 billion nationwide, without a single athlete doing the one thing track & field thinks is most important sponsorship benefit: logo placement.</h6>
+<h6>Name, Image and Likeness deals are approaching $1 billion nationwide, without a single athlete doing the one thing track & field thinks is the most important sponsorship benefit: logo placement.</h6>

 Name, Image and Likeness deals opened the doors for NCAA athletes to the world of sponsorships, ad campaigns, influencering (distinct from “influencing”), the merch market and patronage pseudo-salaries.